 The publications listed here are the result of research done in whole or in part in the Connecticut College Arboretum.
-The bibliography includes all types of publications from class reports to peer reviewed journal papers, books and magazine articles.
+The bibliography includes all types of publications from class reports to peer reviewed journal papers, books, magazine articles and Arboretum bulletins.